-Here are a few powerful quotes from some of the most-cherished classics of all times.
+Here are a few powerful quotes from some of the most-cherished classics of all time.

 12 Angry Men (1957)

-This movie was an exemplary production which illustrated the complexities involved in reaching a judgment about a particular case.
-It highlights how far from black-and-white are matters that concern legality, morality and justice.
+This movie was an exemplary production that illustrated the complexities involved in reaching a judgment about a particular case.
+It highlights how far from black-and-white are matters concern legality, morality, and justice.

 During the movie, the 8th Juror said something which culminated the entire theme of the movie:

 “It’s always difficult to keep personal prejudice out of a thing like this.
 And wherever you run into it, prejudice always obscures the truth..